ZecHub/zechub/newsletter/zecweekly27.md

 #### Welcome to ZecWeekly

-Hi Zcashland!
+Hi Zcashers!
 Today we will run through the important work being done within the ecosystem We've had the Zcash Foundation AV club first meet, new features on Free2Z and more!

 If you would like to make next weeks newsletter, head over to our [site](https://zechub.notion.site/Help-Build-ZecHub-9f4aaa45f37d438dac56025449604d96).
 We'll be happy to guide you through the process, it's a great way to learn about the ecosystem and earn ZEC.